Kushalbanik262/FluxYPay/README.md

 ---

 ## Roadmap
+- [ ] Develop REST APIs for payment operations
 - [ ] Multi-currency support
 - [ ] Integration with Stripe, PayPal, Razorpay
-- [ ] Webhooks for transaction updates
+- [ ] Webhooks for transaction status updates
 - [ ] Admin dashboard for analytics

 ---

-## Contributing
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/feature-name`)
-3. Commit your changes (`git commit -m 'Add feature-name'`)
-4. Push to the branch (`git push origin feature/feature-name`)
-5. Open a pull request

----

 ## License
 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----